-If the only blueberries you see are in baskets in the supermarket, you may not know the different types of blueberry.
+If the only blueberries you see are in baskets in the supermarket, you may not know the different types of blueberries.
 If you decide to grow blueberries, the differences between lowbush and highbush blueberry varieties becomes important.
 What are the different types of blueberries?
 What are highbush and lowbush blueberries?
 Read on for information on highbush vs. lowbush blueberry crops.

 Different Types of Blueberry Bushes